Rigorously/IsTheChainHalted-Discord-Bot/README.md

 Get the `clientId` from the OAuth2 tab and store it in config.json.

+`guildId` in config.json is not used at this time.

 Create an invite link with the OAuth2 URL Generator on the OAuth2 tab.
 Pick the bot scope first.

 Run the bot with `npm start`.